paulsturgess/paulsturgess.github.io/source/_posts/2013-04-24-hello-octopress-and-github-pages.markdown

 via [Git](http://git-scm.com/).

-There's no server setup and no hosting fees, as it's hosted using Github Pages (which is free).
+There's no server setup and no hosting fees, as it's hosted using Github Pages.
 Also it's written in Ruby, so it works with all the tools I'm familiar with.

 What follows is more for my reference than anything, so I can remember how I set things up.